MirelaBe/TreeAI/README.md

 ### Deadline for submission 31 October 2024
 Our aim is to be an open collaborator for individual tree species monitoring researchers worldwide.

-Contact **Zhongyu Xia**, zhongyu.xia[at]usys.ethz.ch or Dr. Mirela Beloiu Schwenke, mirela.beloiu[at]usys.ethz.ch, if you are interested in making a data contribution and your data match the criteria outlined.
+Contact **Zhongyu Xia**, zhongyu.xia[at]usys.ethz.ch or Dr. Mirela Beloiu Schwenke, mirela.beloiu[at]usys.ethz.ch, if you are interested in making a data contribution and your data match the criteria outlined or if you want to help with the DL part.
 All data will be handled safely and securely under a strict data policy and will not be given to third parties without permission.
 We look forward to hearing from you.
 Zhongyu Xia, Mirela Beloiu Schwenke, Xinlian Liang, and Martin Mokros (Principal Investigators COST SNSF project, 3DForEcoTech)